oracle/graalpython/docs/user/Jython.md

 Using this SDK, no APIs particular to Python are exposed, everything is done through the GraalVM API, with maximum configurability of the Python runtime.

 The other option to embed Jython in Java is via [JSR 223](https://www.jcp.org/en/jsr/detail?id=223) by using the classes of the the `javax.script` package, and, in particular, via the `ScriptEngine` class.
-We do not recommend this approach, since the `ScriptEngine` APIs are not a clean fit for the options and capabilities of GraalVM Python.
+We do not recommend this approach, since the `ScriptEngine` APIs are not a clean fit for the options and capabilities of GraalPy.
 However, to migrate existing code, the NetBeans project provides packages on Maven Central to help here.
 Remove Jython and add the following dependencies instead (using a Maven `pom.xml` as an example):